a5a5aa555oo/rtl8xxxu/README.md

 ### How To Use

-1. If your usb wifi dongle uses a RTL8188GU or RTL8192FU chip, you may need to
+1. If your usb wifi adapter is based on a RTL8188GU or RTL8192FU chip, you may need to

-   switch it to "Wifi Mode" first by using the "usb_modeswitch" or "eject" command
+   use the command `usb_modeswitch` or `eject` to switch it to "Wifi Mode" first

 2. Install gcc, make, linux-headers and other packages required to build this module